afkatja/afkatja.github.io/_pages/index.md

 I am also a passionate and inquisitive gooder always learning new (both human and programming) languages and techniques.

-Together with other co-founders of [Girl Code](http://girl-code.nl), I also try to inspire and mentor others by organizing the [regular events](http://meetup.com/girlcode), helping underrepresented groups to enter or stay in the field of programming.
+As a co-founder of [Girl Code](http://girl-code.nl), I also try to inspire and mentor others by organizing the [regular events](http://meetup.com/girlcode), helping underrepresented groups to enter or stay in the field of programming.
+We strive for more diversity and equality in IT.
+Our mission is to inspire and motivate women and build up a community of the same thinkers who understand and support each other.

 I believe I can be a real asset in a multidisciplinary team offering new ideas and insights to help solve problems in creative and user friendly ways.
 I am extremely interested in projects that have impact via social change and that help make the world a better place.